Last Updated on 24. February 2026 by Andi

-How does the New Apostolic Church understand the forgiveness of sins – and what does the Bible really teach about it?
+How does the New Apostolic Church (NAC) understand the forgiveness of sins – and what does the Bible really teach about it?

 Table of Contents